University of Arkansas

 Dr. Ruba Aljafari

-Dr. Ruba Aljafari is Assistant Professor of Information Systems and Technology Management at the University of Pittsburgh, Katz Graduate School of Business.
-She is currently pursuing several research projects that focus on the dynamics of ICT implementations in organizations, usability, and healthcare IT, with special emphasis on patient-centered e-health and analytics.
-Her work has been published in leading journals in information systems and human-computer interaction, such as MIS Quarterly and the International Journal of Human-Computer Studies.
+Ruba Aljafari is an Assistant Professor of Business Information Technology at the Pamplin College of Business at Virginia Tech.
+Before joining Pamplin, she served on the faculty of the Katz Graduate School of Business at the University of Pittsburgh.
+She earned a PhD in information systems from the Sam Walton College of Business at the University of Arkansas and two master’s degrees in information systems (University of Nebraska) and international business/economics (Jordan University).
+Her research interests include antecedents and consequences of ICT implementations in organizations, usability, and healthcare IT, with a special emphasis on patient-centered e-health and analytics.
+Her work has been published in leading journals in information systems, human-computer interaction, and health informatics, such as MIS Quarterly, Journal of Management Information Systems, Journal of the American Medical Informatics Association, Journal of the Association for Information Systems, and the International Journal of Human-Computer Studies.

 "The ISYS department at the Walton College of Business provides a nurturing environment that prepares Ph.D. students for research careers.
 Students get the privilege to take seminars with established scholars who are genuinely interested in students’ success.
 I am forever grateful for the opportunity to acquire knowledge and key professional lessons from scholars at the ISYS department."